 Greek Yogurt

-Adequate calcium intake helps to promote strong bone development in the baby and protects the mother’s bones as the body grows and goes through many changes.
+Adequate calcium intake promotes strong bone development in the baby and protects the mother’s bones as the body grows and undergoes many changes.
 Protein is the building block of your baby and can help keep expectant mothers energized throughout the day!

 Avocado

 Eating avocado has many benefits in the first trimester and throughout pregnancy!
 It’s a good source of magnesium that may help to reduce morning sickness or replenish the body after morning sickness.
-Avocado is an excellent source of folate too.
-Avocados also supply healthy fats, which are important for fetal growth and development and heart health.
+Avocado is an excellent source of folate, too, which again helps reduce the risk of neural tube defects.
+Avocados also supply quality fats essential for fetal growth and development and heart health.
 It also delivers a good amount of fiber!

-Throughout pregnancy, avocado is a great healthy fat to incorporate.
+Avocado is a great healthy fat to incorporate throughout pregnancy.
 Wondering how to add avocado to your diet?
-Try your hand at making some delicious avocado toast, guacamole, or simply adding some slices of avocado to your next salad or taco!
+Try making some delicious avocado toast and guacamole or simply adding some slices to your next salad or taco!

 Ginger Tea

-If you don’t enjoy ginger tea, adding ginger to energy bites, granola, or a smoothie are also great ways to use it.
-And if you’re considering a ginger supplement, be sure to consult with your doctor first.
+If you don’t enjoy ginger tea, adding it to energy bites, granola, or a smoothie is also a great way to use it.
+If you’re considering a ginger supplement, be sure to consult with your doctor first.

 Eating these foods during the first trimester is SO beneficial.

 Eating a nutrient-dense diet throughout pregnancy is so important.
-During the first trimester, baby and mother are growing and changing rapidly!
-As your baby’s cells become organs, tissues, eyes, and more, it’s important to supply the body with the necessary vitamins, minerals, and nutrients to support this growth.
-While many of the foods listed above are particularly helpful for the baby’s brain development and fighting those common early pregnancy symptoms, always remember, there is no ONE superfood for pregnancy!
+During the first trimester, the baby and mother grow and change rapidly!
+As your baby’s cells become organs, tissues, eyes, and more, it’s crucial to supply the body with the necessary vitamins, minerals, and nutrients to support this growth.
+While many of the foods listed above are particularly helpful for the baby’s brain development and fighting those common early pregnancy symptoms, remember that there is no ONE superfood for pregnancy!
 Your overall diet is what matters most.

 I hope this information is super helpful to everyone reading today, and I wish you the best of luck throughout your whole journey!
-For more tips, recommendations, and articles like this one, be sure to check out The Prenatal Nutrition Library.
-TPNL will help you feel confident in your food choices for two during pregnancy.
-And for easier access to important tips and information about prenatal nutrition, download our app today!
+For your one-stop pregnancy and postpartum nutrition hub, join The Prenatal Nutrition Library.
+TPNL will help you feel confident in your food choices for two during pregnancy and beyond.
+Available via our mobile app!